tokens-studio/tokens-studio-for-figma-plugin-docs/token-storage/remote/sync-git-bitbucket.md

 If you haven't already, sign up for a Bitbucket account at [https://bitbucket.org/](https://bitbucket.org/)

-#### 1. Record your Bitbucket user name&#x20;
+#### 1. Record your Bitbucket user email&#x20;

-Once you sign in, record your Bitbucket user name and store it somewhere safe as its needed to authenticate when you configure the Tokens Studio plugin to connect with your account.&#x20;
+Once you sign in, record your Bitbucket user email and store it somewhere safe as its needed to authenticate when you configure the Tokens Studio plugin to connect with your account.&#x20;